 Yoga games and Yoga Classes for all ages

 is an Occupational therapist and Yoga instructor.
 She has been a Pediatric Occupational therapist for over 30 years, working to help special children meet their full potential.
 Her experience includes working with children with Autism, Down syndrome, Cerebral palsy, Learning disabilities, ADD/ADHD along with other developmental challenges.
-She had taken yoga classes for several years before incorporating yoga into her therapy practice and then getting her yoga teacher training.
+She had taken yoga classes for several years before incorporating yoga into her therapy practice and getting her yoga teacher trainings.

 Karma Kids Yoga Teacher training: June 2005